By Anna Ribas, on 24 August 2021

 A lead capture form is usually contained within a landing page.
 The aim is for visitors to complete all the fields in the form in exchange for something of value like an ebook or access to a webinar.
 The purpose behind this is to collect consumer data that you can use at a later date to increase your conversion rate.
 It’s a great way to capitalize on your existing site traffic and establish connections with potential buyers.

 The lead capture form contains at least one field where data can be captured.
 This is usually reserved for an email address - the most valuable form of data you can collect from visitors to your site or landing page.
 An email address provides you with a non-intrusive way to contact someone at a later date.
 Other fields like name, address, phone number, etc can also be included.
 However, keep in mind that the more information you request, the less likely a potential lead will fill all of it out.
-Less is more, and the focus here is establishing an initial connection.
+Less is more, and the focus here is on establishing an initial connection.
 You can always ask for more data later down the line.

 Two things to keep in mind with your lead capture forms: